osynge/whatenv/README.md

 * whatenv_debounce fails asks for passwords and does not finish.

-whatenv_debounce tries to use ssh to log into to each host via Ipaddress and hostname.
-It will time out after 10 seconds attempting to contact each host so thiers no need to enter passwords.
+whatenv_debounce tries to use ssh to log into to each host via Ip address and hostname.
+It will time out after 10 seconds attempting to contact each host so theirs no need to enter passwords.
-This will occure under normal operation.
+This will occur under normal operation.
-If the behaviour is not normal, and passwords just keep coming up, you probably have a ssh-key setup issue.
+If the behavior is not normal, and passwords just keep coming up, you probably have a ssh-key setup issue.

 * I want more logging.

-All these scritps have a rich logging system.
-Adding a '-v' paramter will increase the default logging level.
-The '-q' paramter will do the oposite.
+All these scripts have a rich logging system.
+Adding a '-v' parameter will increase the default logging level.
+The '-q' parameter will do the opposite.
-You can add '-q' and '-v' paramters as often as you like.
+You can add '-q' and '-v' parameters as often as you like.
 For example:

     whatenv_teardown \
         --cfg $OS_CFG \